Coaching is a beautiful, collaborative process between coach and client.

 Each coaching session will reveal a way forward for the client.
 A coach’s job is to collaborate with their client to assist them in connecting with what they want to do and how they will take their next step.
 This portion of the framework helps to develop a commitment to goal achievement.

 This stage of the GROW model clarifies action steps and prepares a specific plan forward.
 Identifying future obstacles allows clients to plan ahead and keep the momentum going when these obstacles inevitably pop up.
 Having an accountability buddy in the process will help a client hold themselves to what they said they were going to do.

 Here is a helpful way forward worksheet to use with clients.

-The GROW model can be utilized in group coaching, as well.
+The GROW model can be utilized in online group coaching, as well.
 Here is a helpful GROW With Your Team exercise to use in a group setting.
 It’s useful to have a framework in place when many voices need to be heard.

 GROW Model Coaching PowerPoint Templates

 The templates in this presentation highlight the “how” of the GROW model.
 It is a helpful presentation to offer leaders in any area responsible for others.
 These GROW Templates explain the GROW model.

 A Take-Home Message

 The GROW model is a simple yet highly effective coaching framework that can be used in any coaching setting.
 When a coach creates a reliable scaffolding for a session, the client can easily move through whatever they need to explore to decide what action steps, if any, they’d like to take moving forward.
 It can be adapted to fit into any setting where decisions need to be made or obstacles overcome.